fluxcd/flux2/docs/guides/image-update.md

 #### Using Static Credentials [long-lived]

-!!!
+!!! info
     Using a static credential requires a Secrets management solution compatible with your GitOps workflow.

 Follow the official Azure documentation for [Creating an Image Pull Secret for ACR].